Large Trees Pay Us Back

 What do you lose if you don’t plant large trees?

 Municipal tree programs are dependent on tax-payer supported funding.
 Therefore, communities must ask themselves, are large-statured trees worth the price to plant and care for?
 Research has shown that benefits of large-statured trees far out-weigh the costs of caring for them, sometimes as much as eight to one.
 The big question communities need to ask is: can we afford not to invest in our trees?
 Are we wiling to forego all of these benefits?
 Or, would we rather make a commitment to provide the best possible care and management of our tree resource and sustain these benefits for future generations.

 In most areas of the country, communities can care for their largest trees for as little as $13 per year, per tree.
 And, each tree returns and average of $65 in energy savings, cleaner air, better managed stormwater, extended life of streets, and higher property values.
 Even at maturity, small-stature trees do not come close to providing the same magnitude of benefits.

 The Future Without Large Trees

 Cities that are using small-stature trees to reduce costs may achieve some short-term savings, but over the long term, they have destined themselves to a future with fewer and fewer benefits as large-statured trees are replaced with smaller ones.
-Peninsula Urban Forestry can provide guidance and best management practices that you can rely on for critical decisions regarding the selection, preservation, and critical maintenance of large-statured trees, in hope that you will see the benefits far out-weigh the costs.
+Peninsula Environmental Group can provide guidance and best management practices that you can rely on for critical decisions regarding the selection, preservation, and critical maintenance of large-statured trees, in hope that you will see the benefits far out-weigh the costs.

 Adapted from: USFS Center for Urban Forest Research